-20 FRC established a reserve for Repurchase Claims that has been adjusted on occasion as 21 claims have been resolved and new Repurchase Claims asserted.
-FRC has contested and settled 22 many Repurchase Claims, but there are Repurchase Claims that remain outstanding and that could be 23 asserted in the future, although the likelihood of that occurring decreases over time.
-FRC has 24 reserved approximately \$10.5 million on account of known Repurchase Claims and has indicated that 25 26 it is likely that this sum will be used to satisfy known Repurchase Claims.
-It has been assumed by 27 parties in the Case that there are additional Repurchase Claims estimated to be in the range of \$14.4 28 million and \$29.4 million that will require payment and resolution.
+FRC established a reserve for Repurchase Claims that has been adjusted on occasion as claims have been resolved and new Repurchase Claims asserted.
+FRC has contested and settled many Repurchase Claims, but there are Repurchase Claims that remain outstanding and that could be asserted in the future, although the likelihood of that occurring decreases over time.
+FRC has reserved approximately \$10.5 million on account of known Repurchase Claims and has indicated that it is likely that this sum will be used to satisfy known Repurchase Claims.
+It has been assumed by parties in the Case that there are additional Repurchase Claims estimated to be in the range of \$14.4 million and \$29.4 million that will require payment and resolution.
 Because FRC's records reflect that FRC has historically been able to resolve Repurchase Claims for a fraction of their asserted face amounts and because of the progress that has been made to date, New World believes that the Reorganized Debtor will have sufficient cash to satisfy any remaining Repurchase Claims.
-The Plan provides for the creation of a cash reserve for Repurchase Claims and an additional reserve for contingent claims other than Repurchase Claims in the aggregate amount of \$30 million.
+The Plan provides for the creation of a cash reserve for Repurchase Claims and for contingent claims in the aggregate amount of \$30 million.
 In the event that the claims do exceed the sums being reserved, the Reorganized Debtor will be liable for such claims.
-After the Effective Date, the Reorganized Debtor may increase the amount of the reserves as deemed appropriate by the Reorganized Debtor and any Final Order of the Bankruptcy Court requiring a different or greater reserve.
+After the Effective Date, the Reorganized Debtor may increase or decrease the amount of the reserves as deemed appropriate by the Reorganized Debtor and any Final Order of the Bankruptcy Court requiring a different or greater reserve.
 In the event that the claims do not exceed the sums being reserved after resolution and payment of all claims, the remaining funds held in the reserve shall be remitted to the Reorganized Debtor.
+The New World Plan provides the Reorganized Debtor with additional liquidity to meet expenses and claims as a result of the New World equity purchase and the tax refund that the Debtor will most likely receive.